Chiral phase transition and spin alignment of vector mesons with chiral imbalance in a rotating QCD medium: NUMERICAL RESULTS AND DISCUSSIONS

 Next, we will discuss the influence of chiral chemical potential on the $\rho_{00}-\omega$ relationship.
 An interesting finding is that the chiral chemical potential mainly affects $\rho_{00}$ at larger angular velocities.
 It is found that $\rho_{00}$ increases with the chiral chemical potential at larger angular velocities, and this characteristic is more obvious under a larger chemical potential.

-The rotation radius $r$ reflects the transverse size of the system, and it is interesting to study its influence on the spin alignment.
-The radius-dependent relationship of $\rho_{00}$ under different chiral chemical potentials for $\mu = 0$ GeV and $\mu = 0.15$ GeV are manifested in Fig.~\ref{fig:7}(a) and Fig.~\ref{fig:7}(b), respectively.
-As can be seen from Fig.~\ref{fig:7}, $\rho_{00}$ slowly increases with the rotation radius $r$ at smaller radii.
+The radius-dependent relationship of $\rho_{00}$ under different chiral chemical potentials for $\mu = 0$ GeV and $\mu = 0.15$ GeV is manifested in Figs.~\ref{fig:9}(a) and ~\ref{fig:9}(b), respectively.
+As can be seen from Fig.~\ref{fig:9}, $\rho_{00}$ slowly increases with the rotation radius $r$ at smaller radii.
 However, as the radius increases, $\rho_{00}$ increases rapidly and approaches $1/3$.
 This indicates that the farther away from the center of rotation, the lower the spin polarization degree of the system.
+It should be noted that a local approximation method~\cite{Jiang:2016wvv} is utilized to study the radius dependence of spin alignment in the article.
+Since no boundary effects are introduced, the radius $r$ cannot be interpreted as the system size~\cite{Ebihara:2016fwa}.

-Fig.~\ref{fig:7} also shows the influence of chiral chemical potential (also known as chiral imbalance) on the rational radius dependence of $\rho_{00}$.
+Figure~\ref{fig:9} also shows the influence of chiral chemical potential (also known as chiral imbalance) on the rational radius dependence of $\rho_{00}$.
 Generally speaking, at $T = 0.15$ GeV (near the phase transition temperature), increasing the chiral chemical potential will increase $\rho_{00}$, both near the center of rotation ($r$ is small) and away from the center of rotation ($r$ is large).